sgmurphy/wordpress-plugins/wc-hide-shipping-methods/readme.txt

 3. Checkout showing "Free Shipping" and "Local Pickup".

 == Changelog ==

+= 1.7 =
+* New - Add HPOS compatibility
+* New - Add Cart/Checkout block compatibility

 = 1.6 =
 * New - Refactored code with guard clauses for better readability.